 Needle Access & Disposal: Through the Erie County SEAD (Syringe Expanded Access and Disposal) Project the Erie County Department of Health, along with representatives from the fields of Diabetes, HIV/AIDS, business, sanitation, law enforcement, pharmacy, spiritual, government, medicine and lay persons created a partnership to safely dispose of used needles, syringes & lancets free of charge.
 Disposal is now very convenient to county residents through the establishment of kiosk disposal sites in many Kmart pharmacies, health department clinic sites, Community Based Organizations and Diabetes Specialty Centers.

 On January 1, 2000 the NY State Legislature instituted the Public Health Law Syringe Access Demonstration Program (ESAP) which decriminalized the selling/furnishing and possession of syringes without a physician's prescription.
-The Erie County Department of Health is a distribution site for free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. For more Information, please contact Cheryll Moore at (716) 858-4752.
+The Erie County Department of Health is a distribution site for limited free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. for Erie County residents.
+For more Information, please contact Liese Ness at (716) 858-4752.

 Medication Disposal: If not disposed of properly, prescription and over-the-counter medications pose a hazard to our environment and risk getting into the hands of children or others who may be unintentionally harmed by their use.